Department of Labor Logo United States Department of Labor

 Work Environment

-About half of opticians work in offices of optometrists or offices of physicians.
-Other opticians worked in stores that sell eyeglasses, contact lenses, visual aids, and other optical goods.
-These stores may be stand-alone businesses or parts of larger retail establishments, such as department stores.
+Opticians work in a variety of settings.
+Some work in offices of optometrists or ophthalmologists.
+Others work in stores that sell eyeglasses, contact lenses, visual aids, and other optical goods.

 How to Become an Optician

-Opticians typically have a high school diploma or equivalent and some form of on-the-job training.
-Some opticians enter the occupation with an associate’s degree or a certificate from a community college or technical school.
-About half of the states require opticians to be licensed.
+Opticians typically need a high school diploma or the equivalent and receive on-the-job training.
+Some opticians enter the occupation with an associate’s degree or a certificate in ophthalmic dispensing or a related field.
+Some states require opticians to be licensed.

 Pay